zhanxw/bench/README.md

 Notes
 =====

-To benchmark a complex command or combinatinos of commands, you can use shell (sh or bash) .
+To benchmark a complex command or combinations of commands, you can use shell (sh or bash) .
 For example, you can use "sh -c 'command arg1 arg2 ... '" (see Example 2).
-Bench requires [psutil](https://pypi.python.org/pypi/psutil) to collect basic benchmarking metrics, and requires [numpy](http://www.numpy.org/) and [pandas](http://pandas.pydata.org/) for statistical calculations.
+Bench requires [psutil](https://pypi.python.org/pypi/psutil) to collect basic performance metrics, and requires [numpy](http://www.numpy.org/) and [pandas](http://pandas.pydata.org/) for statistical calculations.
-In the release, we used psutil 3.1.1, numpy 1.8.2, pandas 0.16.2 and matplotlib 1.4.3.
+In this release, we used psutil 3.1.1, numpy 1.8.2, pandas 0.16.2 and matplotlib 1.4.3.

 Contact
 =======